-- Use bullets rather than figures unless sequential order is important.
-Align the list by the last digit of the highest numeral.
+- Use bullets rather than numbers unless sequential order is important.
+If numbers are used, align the list by the last digit of the highest numeral.
 If you have more than five bullets, you have too many for a reader’s quick look.
 Reconsider how you are displaying the information.

 - Each bullet in a list should have parallel structure.
 For example, if one bullet begins with a verb, all bullets should start with a verb.

 - Capitalize the first word of the bulleted content, and finish with a period only if it is a complete sentence.